 “I really appreciate how much time you’ve been spending with me in the evenings.
 I love going for a walk with you at night.”

-That gets your cardless-wonder’s attention, and makes him or her open to listening to what you have to say.
+That gets your cardless-wonder’s attention, and makes them open to listening to what you have to say.
 Then, staying as calm and positive as possible, make your feelings known with a good ol’ “I” statement.

 “I felt really lonely and disappointed and actually a little bit abandoned when you decided we didn’t need to celebrate Valentine’s Day.
 It hurt that you didn’t even get me a card.”

-Finally, tell that Valentine’s-Day-denier what you need—really clearly and specifically, explain what he or she can do to make it up to you.
+Finally, tell that Valentine’s-Day-denier what you need—really clearly and specifically, explain what they can do to make it up to you.
 What exactly are your expectations?
 I recommend making it an easy win; go for something more ambitious the next time around.

 “Can we reschedule Valentine’s Day for next weekend?
 I’d love a card and some flowers, and a romantic date night.
 I’ll help with the planning.”